What Drugs are Barbiturates?

 Once your system is free from the effects of substances, you’ll begin participating in rehab to learn how to manage stressors and medical concerns without substance use.
 Research from several studies indicates cognitive behavioral therapy or CBT, which encourages examining the connection between behaviors, thoughts, and feelings and substance use, is the most effective therapy to overcome barbiturate addiction.
 5

 If you or a loved one are concerned about barbiturate addiction, it’s crucial to get help immediately.
 Overdose isn’t uncommon, and the dangers of detoxing without help are many.
 With help from a comprehensive treatment program, recovery is possible.
-If you’re ready to start your recovery journey, talk to us at Essence Health and Wellness to learn more about our programs and how we can help.
+If you’re ready to start your recovery journey, talk to us at Essence Healthcare to learn more about our programs and how we can help.

 Resources